Supernova-driven turbulent metal mixing in high redshift galactic disks: metallicity fluctuations in the interstellar medium and its imprints on metal poor stars in the Milky Way: Metal Mixing and Comparison to Observations of Metal Poor Stars

-In Figure \ref{fig:cold_dense_abundances} we show these distributions of [Mg/H] as as a function of $\langle[ \mathrm{Fe}/ \mathrm{H}] \rangle $.
-The color map indicates the gas mass ($M_\odot$) in each bin of [Mg/H] abundance.
-The differences in [Fe/H] range covered in each panel are due to the different speeds at which the patches are enriched by SNe in combination with the different time scales over which the models come to steady state.
-All models are initialized at the same [Fe/H] but as some models relax more quickly the first distribution included may be at lower metallicity compared to a model which relaxes more slowly (see Section \ref{sec:steady}).
-The black lines show the mean and $1 \sigma$ spread of the [Mg/H] abundance of the halo stars calculated in 0.5 dex bins in [Fe/H].
-The metal poor halo stars used for this comparison are taken from \citet{Roederer2014} and the specific sample selection criteria is discussed in Appendix \ref{app:obs}.
+In Figure~\ref{fig:cold_dense_abundances}, we show the distributions of [Mg/Fe] as a function of $\langle[ \mathrm{Fe}/ \mathrm{H}] \rangle $.
+The color map indicates the gas mass ($M_\odot$) in each bin of [Mg/Fe] abundance.
+The differences in $\langle [\mathrm{Fe} / \mathrm{H} ] \rangle$ range covered in each panel are due to the different speeds at which the patches are enriched by SNe in combination with the different time scales over which the models come to steady state.
+All models are initialized at the same $\langle [ \mathrm{Fe} / \mathrm{H} ] \rangle$ but as some models relax more quickly the first distribution included may be at lower metallicity compared to a model which relaxes more slowly (see Section \ref{sec:steady}).
+The solid white contours indicate the 99\% extent of the [Mg/Fe] distributions, while the dashed white lines denote the 68\% extent.
+The metal poor halo stars used for this comparison are taken from \citet{Roederer2014} and the specific sample selection criteria is discussed in Appendix~\ref{app:obs}.
 We opt to compare our simulations with this sample because of its relatively large size ($\approx 300$ metal poor halo stars) and the care taken by the authors to document the uncertainty of their measurements.
-This allows us to use the star to star [Mg/H] scatter as a function of [Fe/H] derived by the authors as a strict limit for the intrinsic elemental variations.
+This allows us to use the star-to-star [Mg/Fe] scatter as a function of [Fe/H] derived by the authors as a constraint for the intrinsic [Mg/Fe] elemental variations driven by turbulent diffusion.